elizaOS/jeju/documentation/operators/node-operator-handbook.md

 ### Why Run a Node?

 **🎁 Earn Rewards**
-- 100-240 JEJU tokens per month per node
+- Earn JEJU tokens for operating nodes
 - Based on uptime, performance, and geographic location
 - Additional volume bonuses for high-traffic nodes